hello2dj/routing-controllers/README.md

 Same you can do with all other parameters `@QueryParam`, `@BodyParam` and others.
 If user request does not contain required parameter routing-controller will throw an error.

-#### Convert parameters to objects

-If you specify a class type to parameter that is decorated with parameter decorator, routing-controllers will use [class-transformer][4] to create instance of that class type.
-More info about this feature is available [here](#creating-instances-of-classes-from-action-params).

 #### Set custom ContentType